ThomasJez/MostSimpleCMS/README.md

 This problem is solved by the MostSimpleCMS.
 (Formerly frames where a popular solution.
 But frames have many drawbacks, so almost nobody uses them anymore.)

+## What does one need for it?
+One needs PHP CLI (PHP Command Line Interpreter), at least PHP version 5.4.
+In every Linux distribution you can simply install PHP CLI with the package manager.
+It's also part of XAMPP (Windows) and MAMP (Mac).

 ## How does it work?
 Most Simple CMS knows *Templates* and *Placeholders*.